 Tips for Making the Best Grilled Cheese Sandwiches

-There’s an art to making a great grilled cheese.
+There’s an art to making great sandwiches.
 Here are a few of my best tips for getting it just right every time!
-I’d love to hear your ideas too so be sure to leave a comment below the post!

 - Choose a “thirsty” type of bread.
 Sourdough is my very favorite bread for grilled cheese – in addition to the health benefits of traditional sourdough, its light and airy texture soaks up the butter beautifully, giving your sandwich a beautiful, crispy surface.
 But wheat bread will work in a pinch.

 Mediterranean Grilled Cheese